 Reason 1: Sustainability

-One of the main reasons which is widely discussed today is the change of economic values and attitudes towards the material world in favor of ecology, environmental problems, and the protection of natural resources.
+One of the main reasons which is widely discussed today is the change of economic values and attitudes from the material world in favor of ecology, environmental problems, and the protection of natural resources.
 It is important to stop simply satisfying ourselves as consumers, it is time to think about the environment and stop this massive destruction.

 Reason 2: Circular Economy